PRAmerican Magazine

 The Forced Embrace

-In 1917, as World War I loomed, the U.S. passed the Jones-Shafroth Act.
-It granted U.S. citizenship to Puerto Ricans, but it was a bittersweet gift.
-The Puerto Rican House of Delegates actually voted against it, preferring full independence or a more defined status.
-Congress ignored them and imposed the citizenship anyway—just in time for Puerto Rican men to be drafted into the U.S. military.
+In 1917, as World War I approached, the U.S. enacted the Jones-Shafroth Act, granting U.S. citizenship to Puerto Ricans.
+However, this was a bittersweet gift.
+The Puerto Rican House of Delegates voted against it, favoring either full independence or a more clearly defined status.
+Congress disregarded their stance and imposed citizenship anyway—just in time for Puerto Rican men to be drafted into the U.S. military.

 The Legacy

-Puerto Rico remains in this "twilight zone" today.
-It is a land where the people are U.S. citizens and carry U.S. passports, yet they cannot vote for the President who can send them to war, and they have no voting representation in the Congress that still holds ultimate power over their lives—a dynamic born in that room in Paris in 1898.
+Today, Puerto Rico remains in a 'twilight zone.'
+It is a territory where people are U.S. citizens and hold U.S. passports, yet they cannot vote for the President who can send them to war, and they lack voting representation in the Congress that has ultimate authority over their lives—a situation rooted in the decisions made in that Paris room in 1898.

 Copyright © 2026 PRAmerican Magazine - All Rights Reserved.